Automatic Theorem Proving in Walnut: Commands

 \section{Commands}

-Every command ends in either a colon or a semicolon.
-If you want to see the reports on the intermediate steps of a computation use colon, otherwise use semicolon.
+Every command ends in either a colon, double colon, or a semicolon.
+If you want to see the reports on the intermediate steps of a computation use colon or double colon, otherwise use semicolon.
 For example, if we type:

 we get an output similar to the following written in the console:

 which explains that the automaton for predicate $a=b+1$ has 2 states and it took 2 milliseconds to compute it.
 We use {blue} to denote predicates.
 Here we use { grey} to indicate the output produced by Walnut in the console.
 We use { red} to indicate errors in the console.